I’ve got a pretty solid routine of healthy habits that reliably keep me feeling energized, comfortable in my body and generally feeling pretty great.

 Get Blood Sugar Balanced

 This is such a BIG one for me!
 Honestly, it’s a big one for a lot of the people I work with too.
-Imbalanced blood sugar can translate into energy slumps, irresistible sugar / carb cravings and poor sleep.
+Imbalanced blood sugar can translate into energy slumps, irresistible sugar / carb cravings and weight gain, especially around the belly.

-Emphasizing healthy proteins and fats at every meal – especially breakfast, helps to maintain a steady blood sugar level.
+Emphasizing protein fat and fiber at every meal – especially breakfast, helps to maintain a steady blood sugar level.

 Not skipping meals or going too long between meals without eating is also essential for maintaining steady blood sugar.
 The time between lunch and dinner is when I see things fall apart for most people in this aspect.

-If you experience an energy crash accompanied by carb cravings around 4 in the afternoon, then try eating a snack with protein and healthy fat about half an hour before then and see how that changes things.
-Good snack ideas: pumpkin seeds, hummus or bean dip with veggies, edamame or a hard-boiled egg.
+If you experience an energy crash accompanied by carb cravings around 4 in the afternoon, then try eating a snack with protein and healthy fat about 30-45 minutes before then and see how that changes things.
+Good snack ideas: guacamole or hummus with flackers/veggies, apple slices with nut butter or a slice of veggie frittata.

 Most of us know what time we should get to sleep by, in order to wake up feeling fully rested and refreshed, yet, we stay up later than we should.
 Giving myself a “wind down” period and beginning my night time routine about an hour before I want to be asleep helps me to get the sleep I need to wake up the next morning without an alarm clock and feeling eager to begin my day.